 As you ride the ferry, the city shrinks away and creates a perfect opportunity to photograph the skyline.

 Once you land you’re in an entirely different environment.
 No cars are allowed here, and life seemed to move much slower.
 Walking the paths of the island was beautiful and relaxing.
 I was surprised at how few people were wandering around.
 The other side of the island has a quiet beach that’s perfect for a picnic.
 There’s a small cafe near where the ferry lands, but there’s not much else.
-You could pick up something at the market when you get breakfast to snack on while you take in the views.

 The juxtaposition of the city skyline peaking over the calm beach was seriously the coolest.
 If we go back to Toronto I want to look into staying on the island, or at least planning a picnic on the beach.
 I would love to spend time looking out over the city with a beverage, watching the boats go by.
 Oh and see the skyline from this angle at night.
-I want pictures of all of the buildings lit up in the dark.

 We ate at The One-Eighty one evening for dinner because it’s a restaurant on an upper floor of a shopping center.
 The views would have been awesome had it not been a foggy evening.
 It wasn’t as high as the CN Tower, but the open air balcony was more conducive to taking pictures.
 Unfortunately we couldn’t see anything through the fog and didn’t even take pictures.
 If have have better luck, please share your shots!
 The food was good, and they do take reservations.